PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/Virtana-notes/moving-Azure-vm-to-archive-storage.md

 #For data disks use the below command where [x] is the ID of the data disk
 #$snapshotName = $vmContext.StorageProfile.DataDisks[0].name+"-snapshot"

+#rename archiveVHDFileName specific to this snapshot
+$archiveVHDFileName = "$snapshotName.vhd"

 #Create snapshot
 New-AzSnapshot -Snapshot $snapshotConfig -SnapshotName $snapshotName -ResourceGroupName $vmResourceGroupName